explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 ---

-<a id="org5dd2b93"></a>
+<a id="org9b82c31"></a>

 # Typing Lessons 13: The Left-Hand Symbol Keys

 Now that you've learned all of the letters and numbers, the rest of these typing lessons will help you learn all of the symbols on the standard QWERTY keyboard.
-You'll use some of these symbols quite often when you're keyboarding online, others only infrequently, and some symbols you may never use - but it's a good idea to learn where they are on the keyboard, just in case.
+You'll use some of these symbols quite often when you're typing online, others only infrequently, and some symbols you may never use - but it's a good idea to learn where they are on the keyboard, just in case.
 Some online typing tests make a point of testing you on every single key.
 What's more, it's not unusual for employers to give prospective employees a typing test as part of the hiring process for many office jobs.
 In order to show that your touch typing is at a professional level, you'll need to know all of the keys.

 There are 7 symbols you'll type with the fingers of your left hand.
 All but one of them require you to also press the Shift key with the pinky finger of your right hand at the same time.
 Repeat this typing practice sequence as many times as you need.